canonical/cloud-init/doc/rtd/development/datasource_creation.rst

 *******************

-Since there are multiple ways to provide `user data`, `meta data`, and `vendor data` (each cloud solution seems to prefer its own way), a datasource abstract class was internally created to allow for a single way to access the different cloud systems methods, providing this data through the typical usage of subclasses.
+Since there are multiple ways to provide `user data`, `meta data`, and `vendor data`, and each cloud solution prefers its own way.
+A datasource abstract class was internally created to allow for a single way to access the different cloud systems methods, providing this data through the typical usage of subclasses.
 See :file:`cloud-init/sources/__init__.py` as a starting